 Lets Start with bridges definition.

-The bridge, a connecting structure, creates bonding between different disconnected parts of a country, two banks of the ocean or parts of two countries.
+The Bridge, a connecting structure, creates bonding between different disconnected parts of a land, area, places, country, two banks of the ocean or parts of two countries.

 A Bridge is a structural marvel which is generally used to pass any type of obstruction that can slow the life of people.
 From the very beginning, engineers were trying to win over nature and consequently, they have invented bridge structure which can use to overcome the mentioned natural obstacles.

 50+ Different Types of Bridges Based on Span, Materials, Structures, Functions, and Utility